 Learn More: How to Day Trip to the Bastei Bridge, Germany

-Beautiful Places to Visit in Europe: On a Map
+Beautiful Places in Europe: On a Map

 How to Use This Map: Click the icons on the map to get more information about each point of interest.
 Click the star next to the title of the map to add this map to your Google Maps account.
 To view it on your phone or computer, open Google Maps, click the menu button, go to “Your Places,” click Maps, and you will see this map on your list.